prezi/pride/README.md

 Currently this is also the way to upgrade it.
 An automatic upgrade facility is coming soon.

-You can also download the Gradle build script from http://href.prezi.com/install-pride, and execute it manually by running `gradle -b install-pride.gradle`.
+You can also download the Gradle build script from http://href.prezi.com/install-pride, and execute it manually by running `gradle -b install-pride`.

 ### Building from source